 - Metabolic and genetic conditions (e.g., Trisomy 21, Fragile X and mitochondrial diseases)

-- CNS conditions (e.g., epilepsy, cerebral palsy)
+- Common nervous system (CNS) conditions (e.g., epilepsy, cerebral palsy)

 - Nerve and muscle disorders (e.g., muscular dystrophy, neuropathies)

-We are a unique specialty in that we are trained to evaluate and treat children incorporating a multidisciplinary perspective (e.g. medical, social, behavioral, neuroscience) and collaborate with other professionals such as therapists, rehabilitation specialists, educators, and the community.
+We are a unique specialty in that we are trained to evaluate and treat children incorporating a multidisciplinary perspective (e.g. medical, social, behavioral, neuroscience) and collaborate with other professionals such as therapists, rehabilitation specialists, educators and the community.
 We understand neurodevelopmental disabilities from a lifespan model and residency training includes pediatric and adult medicine training.

 - NDD training focuses on longitudinal care of both children and adults with disabilities

 - Child Neurology training gives some experience with behavioral and developmental assessment/treatment, but NDD training gives fellowship-level expertise in these valued skills

 - NDD offers greater emphasis on working with a therapeutic team and understanding community resources and gives more training in advocacy and team leadership

 - NDD offers a strong interaction with therapists and teachers, which gives a physician a solid knowledge of the workings of the therapy team that is key to the treatment for individuals with disabilities

 - NDD training offers more protected research time in order to develop academic leaders